This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 - Part II: Acknowledgement of Service Form and Serving the Divorce Petition

 The first step in a divorce suit is the filing of the divorce petition.
-This is by the Petitioner.
+This can be by the Petitioner or done jointly by both parties.
 The Petitioner in a divorce can be either the husband or the wife.
 The divorce petition requires that the grounds for the divorce to also be stated in the petition.

 Overview